openarsenalspecs/Real-Estate/ValueGrid.md

 - All contributions must comply with the **AGPL-3.0+** terms.
 - Under **Section 7** of the license, all redistributions, forks, and derivative works must preserve attribution to:
   **Roxanne Ardary** and **[roxanneardary.com](https://www.roxanneardary.com/)**.
-- ValueGrid specificiations are free to use with attribution.
+- ValueGrid specifications are free to use with attribution.
 A Specification Branding License can be negotiated upon request.
 - The project's **notice.md** file tracks attribution requirements and contributor acknowledgments.
   Any update that adds new contributors or modifies attribution should also update `notice.md`.
 - When submitting a pull request, ensure that any new files maintain the attribution headers where applicable.
 - Network-deployed versions of this software must also remain fully AGPL-3.0+ compliant, including exposure of source code modifications when applicable under the license.

 For full legal details, please refer to the AGPL-3.0+ license and the project's `notice.md` file.
----

-# Project Status

-ValueGrid is currently in early development.

-The goal is to build a robust open platform that can support transparent property intelligence across the real estate ecosystem.